 Come join Lawrence Livermore National Laboratory (LLNL) where we apply science and technology to make the world a safer place; now one of 2020 Best Places to Work by Glassdoor!

-We have multiple openings for Electronics Technologists.
+We have an opening for an Electronics Technologist.
 You will develop, test, troubleshoot, evaluate, operate, and maintain experimental, research, and prototype equipment associated with electronic and/or photonics systems within the National Ignition Facility & Photon Science (NIF&PS) Directorate.
 NIF is a 24/7 operational facility and may occasionally require working overtime, shifts, and/or weekends to accomplish goals; some work will occur in Radiological environments.
-These positions are in the Laser Systems Engineering and Operations (LSEO) Division within the Engineering Directorate.
+This position is in the Laser Systems Engineering and Operations (LSEO) Division within the Engineering Directorate.

 - Fabricate, assemble, and disassemble moderately complex electronic and/or photonics components and systems.

 - Acquire and analyze data and provide solutions and alternate approaches to moderately complex problems using individual creativity and judgment.

 - Prepare and work from instructional guides for repairing, calibrating, operating, and maintaining equipment and systems.

 - Perform routine maintenance and troubleshooting of equipment.

 - Provide technical support to engineering tests, physics experiments, and program operations.